• B.A., Oberlin College

 • NIDDK Research Scientist Development Award, 2014

-Research in the Merrins laboratory centers on two features of nutrient metabolism in pancreatic islet beta cells, (1) the ability to trigger pulses of insulin release, and (2) the ability to trigger cell proliferation, when the demand for insulin increases (for example during obesity or pregnancy).
-These adaptive responses to environmental stress ultimately fail in diabetes (neonatal, type 1, and type 2).
+Research in the Merrins laboratory centers on the control of insulin release from the endocrine pancreatic islets of Langerhans, and how this is disrupted in diabetes.
+Our main interests lie in two features of nutrient metabolism in islet beta cells, (1) the ability to trigger pulses of insulin release, and (2) the ability to trigger cell proliferation, when the demand for insulin increases (e.g. during aging and obesity).
+These adaptive responses to environmental stress ultimately fail in diabetes.

-To understand how this occurs, we utilize rodent models of obesity/diabetes in combination with biochemistry, patch clamp electrophysiology, and quantitative imaging.
-A central focus of the lab is the use of fluorescence microscopy (FRET, optogenetics, and FLIM/2-photon) to monitor biochemical reactions as they occur in living cells.
-Our recent work – detailed in J Biol Chem. – describes novel biosensors useful for real-time measurements of glycolysis, as well as non-invasive optical approaches to study mitochondrial function.
-Using these tools, we have been able to monitor metabolite production in a variety of cell types from yeast to human breast cancer cells.
+To understand how this occurs, we utilize rodent models of obesity and aging in combination with biochemistry, patch clamp electrophysiology, and quantitative imaging.
+A central focus of the lab is the use of fluorescence microscopy (FRET, optogenetics, super-resolution and FLIM/2-photon) to monitor biochemical reactions as they occur in living cells.
+Our recent work is focused on the design and utilization of biosensors useful for real-time measurements of glycolysis, as well as the development of NAD(P)H FLIM as a non-invasive optical approach to study the TCA cycle and electron transport chain.
+Using these tools, we have been able to monitor metabolite production and second messenger signaling in a variety of pathways..

 Live-cell imaging of Pancreatic Islet Oscillations (Movie).